 Who won the 1957 French Grand Prix?

 The 1957 French Grand Prix was won by Juan Fangio driving for Maserati, starting from pole position.
-Juan Fangio finished second, 3:07:46.400 behind, with Luigi Musso completing the podium.
-It was an attrition-heavy race with 16 retirements, many due to mechanical issues.
+Luigi Musso finished second, +50.800 behind, with Peter Collins completing the podium.
+It was an attrition-heavy race with 8 retirements, many due to mechanical issues.
 This was Round 4 of the 1957 Formula 1 World Championship, held at the Rouen-Les-Essarts in Rouen, France.
-Mike MacDowel was the biggest mover of the race, gaining 8 positions from P15 to finish P7.
+Jack Brabham was the biggest mover of the race, gaining 8 positions from P15 to finish P7.

 F1Archive Pro